ZhiyouLI-NEU/RoRo_Spot/README.md

 VehicleNum_each_Order: The number of vehicles in each order

-VehicleLength_each_Order: The length of vehicles in each order (in length unit)
+VehicleLength_each_Order: The length of a vehicle in each order (in length unit)

 Origin_each_Order: The origin port of each order